GoodKlaus/intro-to-DL/README.md

 # intro-to-DL
+## For Cousera module "Introduction to Deep Learning" of HSE University
-Record my solutions to the assignments & key takeaways of quizzes
+Record my answers to the assignments & key takeaways of quizzes